ofbennett/sentiment-analysis-app/model_lstm/README.md

 This package contains the code necessary to train, test and publish an LSTM sentiment classifier.

-Get the training data from here: http://cs.stanford.edu/people/alecmgo/trainingandtestdata.zip Get the GLoVe word embeddings from here: http://nlp.stanford.edu/data/glove.6B.zip
+Get the training data from here: http://cs.stanford.edu/people/alecmgo/trainingandtestdata.zip

+Get the GLoVe word embeddings from here: http://nlp.stanford.edu/data/glove.6B.zip

 Rename the tweet training file to `train_tweets.csv`.
-Create a small subset of the rows in this file (~400 rows) and place them into a file called `train_tweets_small.csv`.
+Create a small subset of the rows (~400 rows) and place them into a file called `train_tweets_small.csv`.
 Then place both these files and the GLoVe embedding files into the `model_lstm/data/` directory.

 Then: